John Raleigh

 jraleigh@jraleigh.net

 Since the introduction of the IBM PC in 1981, John's activities have evolved.
 In the first year, there wasn't much to work with, but he did a couple of jobs for local builders using Lotus 1-2-3.
 Then, when the first compilers came along, some other programmers joined and it was apparent that the team would specialize in database projects.
 A short period of Pascal programming lead to expert work in dBase III then Clipper and specialization in database work.
-Microsoft Windows arrived on the early '90s and this led to an easy decision to go forward with solutions in Microsoft Access.
+Microsoft Windows arrived on the early '90s and this led to an easy decision to go forward with solutions in Microsoft Dot Net as well as Access.

 Other noteworthy sites: